Flooring Adhesives: Construction Reference for Bonding Systems

 Glue-down carpet in high-moisture environments — RFCI's published adhesive selection charts differentiate between standard latex adhesives and pressure-sensitive seam adhesives by application zone (above-grade, on-grade, below-grade).

-The how-to-use-this-flooring-resource reference explains how flooring categories are organized across this directory for contractor and specifier use.
+The how-to-use-this-flooring-resource reference explains how flooring categories are organized across this provider network for contractor and specifier use.

 Decision boundaries